momentum-mod/docs/_posts/guides/2022-04-29-guide_porting-goldsrc-to-source.md

 ### Modified BSP Converter (MBSPC)
 Download available here: https://gamebanana.com/tools/6565
 While not as good as HUSK MD, MBSPC is responsible for a large portion of the ports currently playable in Momentum Mod.
+Decompiles with this tool give similar results to those of HUSK MD.
 The pros and cons of this decompiler are as follows:
 - Exclusively Tree-Based decompiles
 - Last updated in 2012